Tatooine-Soldier/demo/README.md

 This project helps improves my git skills.

-This fille will be my first commit.
+This file will be my first commit.